markbirss/vmConsole/README.md

 #### Is KVM support planned?

 Currently not, I generally against implementing any feature that would require customizing firmware of device or at least rooting.
+In general, the virtualization is not possible on the most of modern Android devices because HYP mode (EL2) is already acquired and locked by ARM TrustZone.
+Modifying bootloader to disable the latter may cause issues with fingerprint sensor, HW keystore or even render device unbootable.
+That's for ARM 32/64 bit devices.
+Not sure about the situation with x86 ones.

 If Android will officially provide `/dev/kvm` accessible by regular apps, then I will look into implementing KVM support.
 But remember that it would